trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/profiles.md

 ## Specifying a BPF Filter for AFPACKET and RXRING

-:::note navigation
+:::info navigation

-Select the active Interface and Click Create Adapter
+:point_right: Select the active Interface and Click Create Adapter

 :::